 A. LIFO in Inflationary Conditions

-• Example: A supermarket chain using LIFO to report higher COGS due to rising food prices.
+- Example: A supermarket chain adopting LIFO records higher COGS amid rising food prices, reducing tax burden.

 B. Advantages of LIFO